What is ME/CFS?

 Sources:

-1. All statements from the statement by Prof C. Scheibenbogen and Prof U. Behrends at the hearing on ME/CFS in the Health Committee of the German Bundestag (April 2023) https://www.bundestag.de/ausschuesse/a14_gesundheit/oeffentliche_anhoerungen/936116-936116.
+All statements in the text above can also be found in the statement by Prof. C. Scheibenbogen and Prof. U. Behrends at the ME/CFS hearing of the German Bundestag Health Committee (April 2023): https://www.bundestag.de/ausschuesse/a14_gesundheit/oeffentliche_anhoerungen/936116-936116.
 Directly to the download of the statement here.

 - Estimate 60% (2014): https://www.researchgate.net/publication/273311381_Chronic_fatigue_syndrome_and_co-morbid_and_consequent_conditions_evidence_from_a_multi-site_clinical_epidemiology_study